jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

     Consider letting Kresh escort the party past if they have met

     The Lizardfolk are digging around the tower, looking for specimens
+    FIGHT: The Lizardfolk will knock the party unconscious and drag them to the fighting pit, see Trial One: of Combat

 ### Encounter 6: Open Wasteland